Published on

 Pippa Shawley 00:00

 Hello and welcome to the Circular Economy Show.
 With New York Climate Week underway, this week, we're turning our attention to the USA to explore the need for a circular economy there, the work that's currently happening, and the opportunities a circular economy can offer.
-I'm Pippa and to help me learn more about this, I'm joined by John schmaier, Vice President of Circularity at Trellis Group, formerly known as GreenBiz, and my colleague, Danielle Holley, North America Lead at the Ellen MacArthur Foundation.
+I'm Pippa and to help me learn more about this, I'm joined by Jon Smieja, Vice President of Circularity at Trellis Group, formerly known as GreenBiz, and my colleague, Danielle Holly, North America Lead at the Ellen MacArthur Foundation.
 Danielle, can you kick us off by telling us what the landscape for circular economy in the US looks like at the moment?

 Danielle Holly 00:38